 - a call to action to be part of the solution by recognizing behaviors or traditions which are of concern and taking action.

 Life Doesn’t Come with a Designated Driver (Brother, Sister)

 Work hard, play hard.
-Getting blackout.
+Blacking Out.
 These mentalities are familiar to many of today’s students.
 Students may know terms like BAC but not how that information can be helpful or applied in a social environment.
 This program is designed to educate students about the effects of alcohol, so if they choose to drink, they have the information to make healthy choices for themselves.
 This is not an anti-drinking program.